Scottish Church College

 Scottish Church College is a college affiliated by Calcutta University, India.
 It offers selective co-educational undergraduate and postgraduate studies and is the oldest continuously running Christian liberal arts and sciences college in Asia.
 It has been rated (A) by the Indian National Assessment and Accreditation Council.
 Students and alumni call themselves "Caledonians" in the name of the college festival, "Caledonia".
 The Scottish Church College has been embellished as GRADE-I Heritage Building on 8 November 2023.
-It is one of the best colleges under Calcutta University.

 Foundation

 The origins are traceable to the life of Alexander Duff (1806–1878), the first overseas missionary of the Church of Scotland, to India.
 Known initially as the General Assembly's Institution, it was founded on 13 July 1830.
 Alexander Duff was born on 25 April 1806, in Moulin, Perthshire, located in the Scottish countryside.
 He attended the University of St Andrews where after graduation, he opted for a missionary life.
 Subsequently, he undertook his evangelical mission to India.
 In a voyage that involved two shipwrecks (first on the ship Lady Holland off Dassen Island, near Cape Town, and later on the ship Moira, near the Ganges delta) and the loss of his personal library consisting of 800 volumes (of which 40 survived), and college prizes, he arrived in Calcutta on 27 May 1830.

 Supported by the Governor-General of India Lord William Bentinck, Rev. Alexander Duff opened his institution in Feringhi Kamal Boses house, located in upper Chitpore Road, near Jorasanko.
 In 1836 the institution was moved to Gorachand Bysack's house at Garanhatta.
 Mr. MacFarlane, the Chief-Magistrate of Calcutta, laid the foundation stone on 23 February 1837.
 Mr. John Gray, elected by Messrs.
 Burn & Co. and superintended by Captain John Thomson of the East India Company designed the building.
 It is possible that he may have been inspired by the facade of the Holy House of Mercy in Macau, which reflects the influence of Portuguese.
 Traces of English Palladianism are also evident in the design of the college.
 The construction of the building was completed in 1839.